007snoop/007snoop/README.md

 - I play the guitar in my free time.
 - I'm a big fan of the Final Fantasy series.
 - I enjoy learning about historical topics, particularly the daily life and achievements of lesser-known individuals from the Dark Ages and Middle Ages.
-- I have a love for text adventure games and I'm writing my own in Python.
+- I have a love for text adventure games and I'm currently refactoring my pyhton script game into a java OOP game.